AbsIbs/H1N1_flu_vaccine_project/README.md

 </ul>

 ## Exploratory Data Analysis
+We do an exploratory data analysis on our dataset before making our predictions on our targets.

+There are two target variables found in the labels dataset:

+<li><strong>h1n1_vaccine</strong> - Whether respondent received H1N1 flu vaccine. </li>
+<li><strong>seasonal_vaccine</strong> - Whether respondent received seasonal flu vaccine. </li>
+Both are binary variables: 0 = No; 1 = Yes.
+Some respondents didn't get either vaccine, others got only one, and some got both.

+We use pandas profiling to have pandas make initial observations on our dataset.
 ### Heatmap
 <br>
 We created a heatmap to get a better understanding of the correlations between each feature, and their correlations to the H1N1 and seasonal vaccine.